sedol1339/files/abstracts.md

 Greff, K., Kaufman, R. L., Kabra, R., Watters, N., Burgess, C., Zoran, D., ...Lerchner, A. (2019).
 Multi-Object Representation Learning with Iterative Variational Inference. arXiv, 1903.00450.
 Retrieved from https://arxiv.org/abs/1903.00450v3

-Yang, G. (2019).
-Scaling Limits of Wide Neural Networks with Weight Sharing: Gaussian Process Behavior, Gradient Independence, and Neural Tangent Kernel Derivation. arXiv, 1902.04760.
-Retrieved from https://arxiv.org/abs/1902.04760v3

-    - We introduce a notion of a Tensor Program that can express most neural network computations
-    - This framework describes the convergence of random NNs (CNN, RNN, ResNet, attention, BN) to Gaussian processes
-    - We discuss the applicability of the gradient independence assumption
-    - The convergence of the Neural Tangent Kernel is also a part of our framework
-    - Our framework is general enough to rederive classical random matrix results as well as recent results in neural network Jacobian singular values
-    - We hope our work opens a way toward design of even stronger Gaussian Processess, initialization schemes and deeper understanding of SGD dynamics

 Gu, J., Wang, Y., Cho, K., & Li, V. O. K. (2019).
 Improved Zero-shot Neural Machine Translation via Ignoring Spurious Correlations. arXiv, 1906.01181.
 Retrieved from https://arxiv.org/abs/1906.01181v1

     - Problem: zero-shot translation (translating between language pairs on which a system has never been trained), is an emergent property; however, naive training for zero-shot translation easily fails and is sensitive to hyperparemeters; the performance typically lags far behind the more conventional pivot-based approach which translates twice using a third language as a pivot